 Jordan Belfort was a power, attention, esteem, sex, and drug addict with insatiable dopamine cravings that kept him snorting, smoking, whoring, acquiring, flaunting, and boasting (to trigger dopamine by attracting attention and inflating esteem).

-From start to finish the short, driven, insecure egomaniac exhibits multiple symptoms of a debilitating brain affliction affecting most of the powerful elite controlling our lives.
+From start to finish the short, driven, insecure egomaniac exhibits multiple symptoms of a debilitating brain affliction affecting most of the powerful elites controlling our lives.
 The affliction is addiction.

 It doesn’t matter if the dopamine is triggered by morphine or money.
 Same neurotransmitters, same symptoms, same self-deceptions, same denials, same intransigent commitment to score more morphine or money to trigger more dopamine.